Drew VerHagen: Detroit Tigers

-In 2016, VerHagen made the Tigers' opening day roster.
-On May 22, 2016, he was optioned to AAA Toledo after compiling a 7.11 ERA in 19 innings pitched.
+In 2016, VerHagen made the Tigers' opening-day roster.
+On May 22, 2016, he was optioned to Triple–A Toledo after compiling a 7.11 ERA in 19 innings pitched.
 A day later, the Tigers placed him on the 60-day disabled list due to right shoulder thoracic outlet syndrome.

-In 2017, Tigers optioned VerHagen to AAA Toledo to start the 2017 season.
+In 2017, the Tigers optioned VerHagen to Triple–A Toledo to start the 2017 season.
 He was recalled on July 24.
 He made 24 appearances (two starts) in the 2017 season, compiling a 5.77 ERA with 25 strikeouts in 34 1/3 innings.

 In spring training 2018, manager Ron Gardenhire and VerHagen discussed a full-time bullpen role for the upcoming season.
 VerHagen made the Tigers opening day roster, and was placed in the bullpen.
 On April 23, he was designated for assignment after posting a 6.30 ERA in 10 innings.
-The Tigers announced that they would purchase VerHagen's contract so he could start the first game of a doubleheader on June 4, 2018.
+The Tigers announced that they would purchase VerHagen's contract so he could start the first game of a doubleheader on June 4.
 He posted a 4.27 ERA the rest of the season, contributing to a final line of 3–3, 4.63 ERA, and 53 strikeouts in 56 1/3 innings.

-In 2019, VerHagen was designated for a rehab assignment in Class A Lakeland to start the 2019 season, due to a sore shoulder.
+In 2019, VerHagen was designated for a rehab assignment with the Single–A Lakeland Flying Tigers to start the 2019 season, due to a sore shoulder.
 He was recalled to the Tigers on April 7, following an injury to starter Matt Moore.
 The Tigers designated VerHagen for assignment on May 4 after he gave up six runs in a 15–3 loss.
-He was outrighted to Toledo on May 11.
-On July 25, the Tigers selected his contract.
+He cleared waivers and was sent outright to Toledo on May 11.
+On July 25, the Tigers selected VerHagen's contract, adding him back to their active roster.
 On August 23, VerHagen struck out a career-high 11 batters in a win over the Minnesota Twins.
 He finished the season with a record of 4–3 in 22 games (four starts), with a 5.90 ERA and 51 strikeouts in 58 innings pitched.
-VerHagen was released on November 25, 2019.
+VerHagen was released by the Tigers organization on November 25.